cappuccino/cappuccino/README.md

 ### Building Cappuccino from source

-If you want to build Cappuccino from source you should clone the GitHub repository at https://github.com/cappuccino/cappuccino/ and checkout the `node-jake` branch.
+If you want to build Cappuccino from source you should clone the GitHub repository at https://github.com/cappuccino/cappuccino/ and checkout the `node` branch.
 Then you can use the command `jake install` to install Cappuccino and its tools locally.

-To summarize:
+To build from source, do:

 1. `git clone https://github.com/cappuccino/cappuccino.git`

 2. `cd cappuccino`

 3. `git checkout node`

-4. Make changes to the codebase.
+4. Make any desired changes to the codebase.

-5. Make sure the environment variable `$CAPP_BUILD` is set to the desired build path.
+5. Make sure the environment variable `CAPP_BUILD` is set.
+This is done by adding the line
+    ```bash
+    export CAPP_BUILD="/path/to/cappuccino/build/directory"
+    ```
+    to your `.zshrc` or equivalent config file and of course changing the path to where you want to build Cappuccino.
 6. Run `jake install` to build and install Cappuccino.

 Beware that building and installing Cappuccino from source will overwrite the binaries installed from npm.
 To undo this, simply run `npm install -g @objj/cappuccino` again.

 Getting Started
 ---------------